julakiedis22/Julia-P-rez/README.md

 PARAMETERS

-You can find instructions in each scripts to understand how the processing has been done, but the only file you need to modify is the one called "params.txt" that is specific for each analysis.
-Do not modify the name of the param only the information that is writing after the ":".
+You can find instructions in each scripts to understand how the processing has been done, but the only file you need to modify is the one called "params.txt", that is in "test" folder, that is specific for each analysis.
+You can find an example in this folder (test) Do not modify the name of the param only the information that is writing after the ":".
 Next, you can know the meaning of the params for you to understand how to change them:

 - working_directory: it is the path where you will save your results.
 You need to put the name of your specific folders.
 It is important to mention that the last folder in the path is the one that will be generated after starting the processing.